Abby Wambach: 2011 FIFA Women's World Cup

-On July 10, 2011, during the Americans' quarter-final game against Brazil, Wambach scored a header goal in stoppage time after the 120th minute (120th+two minutes of injury time) to even the score at 2–2 against the Brazilians.
-The U.S. went on to win the game on penalty kicks and advanced to the semi-final.
-Wambach's goal set a new record for latest goal ever scored in a FIFA competition.
-Her last-minute goal was awarded ESPN's 2011 ESPY Award for Best Play of the Year.
-Wambach scored her third tournament goal during the Americans' 3–1 semi-final win over France.
+The 2011 Women's World Cup in Germany was Wambach's third World Cup.
+Her first goal of the tournament came during the final group stage match, a 2–1 loss to Sweden.
+(Note: Attributed to multiple references:) During the quarterfinal game against Brazil, Wambach scored a header goal off a cross from Megan Rapinoe in the 122nd minute, which evened the score at 2–2.
+The U.S. went on to win the game on penalty kicks and advanced to the semifinal.
+Wambach's goal was the latest goal ever scored in a FIFA competition, and it was awarded ESPN's ESPY Award for Best Play of the Year.
+(Note: Attributed to multiple references:) Wambach scored her third goal of the tournament during the Americans' 3–1 semifinal win over France.